 , 483 F.3d 570 (8th Cir.
 2007); Vonage Holdings Declaratory Ruling, 19 FCC Rcd.
 22404 (FCC 2004).
 More recently, Mike has represented clients in VoIP classification proceedings in Vermont, Massachusetts, New Hampshire, Missouri, and Maine.

-Mike is an expert on the regulatory, privacy, and business issues surrounding directory publishing, directory assistance, privacy, and the Internet domain name assignment process.
+Mike is highly familiar with the regulatory, privacy, and business issues surrounding directory publishing, directory assistance, privacy, and the Internet domain name assignment process.
 He recently (2012) obtained a favorable ruling for a client in the 11th Circuit, holding that telecommunications carriers may use wholesalers to distribute directory information under Sections 222(e) and 251(b)(3) of the Act.Transactional

 Mike advises communications providers, banks, venture capital firms, and other investment companies on the regulatory aspects of mergers, acquisitions, and other corporate transactions, as well as financing and debt arrangements.
 He has managed regulatory transfer-of-control matters in all 50 states and before the FCC.Health Care Connect Fund